MarcinKilarski/Website-Audit/seo/seo-report.md

 #### Overview

-Orphan pages are those that do not have any links pointing to them from other pages on your website or do not link to any other page on your site.
-They are often used for marketing or advertising campaigns.
-Because of their disconnection from the rest of the site, they tend to rank lower in search results, even if they receive a lot of external links.
+Orphan pages do not have any links pointing to them from other pages on your website making it difficult for users who browse your site to find them.
+They are often used for marketing or advertising campaigns, but often they should be an integral part of your site.

+These pages be visible in search engines because they are in sitemaps, were link to in the past or external websites linked to them.
+However, because the orphan pages are disconnected from the rest of the site, search engines do not treat them as an important part of your website.
+In result they tend to rank lower in search results, even if they receive a lot of external links.

 #### Issue